nshiab/simple-data-analysis/README.md

 import { SimpleDataNode } from "simple-data-analysis"

 new SimpleDataNode()
+    // You can load TSV and JSON files as well.
     .loadDataFromLocalFile({
-        path: "../simple-data-analysis/data/employees.csv",
+        path: "./employees.csv",
         autoType: true,
     })
-    // You can load TSV and JSON files as well .summarize({
+    .excludeMissingValues()
+    .keepNumbers({ key: "Salary" })
+    .summarize({
         keyValue: "Salary",
         keyCategory: "Job",
         summary: "mean",
+        nbDigits: 1,
     })
-    .excludeMissingValues()
     .selectKeys({ keys: ["Job", "mean"] })
     .showTable()
+    // You can save CSV and TSV files as well.
+    // When saving JSON files, you can restructure
+    // the data as arrays by adding dataAsArrays: true.
     .saveData({ path: "./employees.json" })
-    // You can save CSV and TSV files as well
+    // You need to save the charts
-    // When saving JSON files, you can restructure
-    // the data as arrays by adding dataAsArrays : true .saveChart({
+    // as HTML files.
+    .saveChart({
         path: "./chart.html",
         type: "barHorizontal",